In this session, we will perform reference-anchored modification calling

 substituted by BrdU.

-We will use the software program DNAscent
+We will use the software program DNAscent on the files already generated

 Along the way, we will also learn the mod bam file format.